A generalization of Ramanujan's congruence to modular forms of prime level: Proof of Theorems and

 The denominators in this formula have prime factors which are smaller than $\ell$, since $\ell>k-2$, and the extra assumption ensures that the previous element is nonzero.

 $\bullet$ Theorem~\ref{T3}.
-Let $P^\pm(g)\in W_w(M)$ be the multiples of $\rho^\pm(g)$ which are normalized as in the paragraph following Theorem~\ref{T3}.
+Let $P^\pm(g)\in W_w(M)$ be the multiples of $\rho^\pm(g)$ which are normalized as in the paragraph following Theorem~\ref{T3}, so their coefficients belong to~$K_g$ by a well-known rationality result, e.g. ~\cite[Prop.
+5.11]{PP}.
 The condition $k\ge 6$ is required to guarantee that the coefficient of $X$ in $P^-(g)(I)$ is nonzero, being proportional to the value at $s=k-2$ of the $L$-function $L(s,g)$.
-By a well-known rationality result, e.g. ~\cite[Prop.
-5.11]{PP}, the coefficients of $P^{\pm}(g)$ belong to~$K_g$.
 From~\eqref{2.12} we obtain as before